Art. 26.6 EU AI Act: log retention and audit trail obligations

 What are "automatically generated logs"?

 High-risk AI systems are required under Art.
-12 (providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name — carrying manufacturer-style duties: design controls, documentation, conformity.Open full entry → obligation) to automatically generate logs.
+12 (providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name.
+It carries manufacturer-style duties: design controls, documentation, conformity.Open full entry → obligation) to automatically generate logs.
 These logs must record, at minimum:

 - System activation and deactivation events